 - Hadlow College of Agriculture and Horticulture was established in 1968 and runs a wide variety of land-based training courses.

 - The Maltings are on the site of one of Hadlow's former breweries.
 It was converted into flats in 1990.

 - Hadlow Tower is a multi-tiered Gothic folly, built in 1838.
 It was badly damaged in the 1987 storm and the lantern had to be removed in 1996.
 A two-year restoration project (including replacement of the lantern) was completed in February 2013.

 - St Mary, Hadlow dates from the 11thC, with the tower being added in the 13thC.
 Its churchyard contains the elaborate Barton May family tomb and – hidden away in the far corner – a monument to 30 hop-pickers who drowned in 1853 while trying to cross the flood-swollen River Medway at Hartlake Bridge.

 - The Wealdway runs for 130 km through the Kent and Sussex Weald, from Gravesend on the Thames estuary to the outskirts of Eastbourne.

 - The Medway Valley Walk runs alongside the river for 31 km, between Rochester and Tonbridge.

 - Tonbridge has always been pronounced Tunbridge and was often spelt that way.
 The 'o' spelling became standard in the late 19thC to help distinguish it from its spa neighbour Tunbridge Wells, which retained the 'u' spelling.

-- The impressive gatehouse of Tonbridge Castle was completed in 1260.
-An earlier motte and bailey castle had been built soon after the Norman Conquest, but was destroyed after a failed rebellion against WilliamⅡ.
+- Tonbridge Castle dates from the 13thC, with the imposing gatehouse being completed in 1260.
+An earlier motte and bailey castle was destroyed after a failed rebellion against William Ⅱ in 1088.
 The site is now owned by the local council and the grounds are a public park.

-» Last updated: May 31, 2018
+» Last updated: May 23, 2022